MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 > **Title** and **message** are only available in **foreground** pushes.

 [!include[](dotnet-push-event-example.md)]

+## Custom data in your notifications

+You can send optional custom data as part of the push payload.
+The data will be sent in the key-value format.
+This custom data can be intercepted in the app through Push SDK callback.

+There are few reserved keywords that can be set via custom data.

+### Reserved keywords in Windows platform
+- **audio**: Add this key when you want the to play a sound. this will modify the audio attribute for toast notifications.
+- **image**: Add this key when you want to modify the image attribute for tile and toast notifications.

 ## Enable or disable App Center Push at runtime